rust-lang/rust/src/doc/rustc-dev-guide/README.md

 If you'd like to help finish the guide, we'd love to have you!
 The main tracking issue for the guide
 [can be found here](https://github.com/rust-lang-nursery/rustc-guide/issues/6).
-From there, you can find a list of all the planned chapters and subsections -- if you think something is missing, please open an issue about it!
+From there, you can find a list of all the planned chapters and subsections.
+If you think something is missing, please open an issue about it!
 Otherwise, find a chapter that sounds interesting to you and then go to its associated issue.
 There should be a list of things to do.